pingcap/docs-cn/FAQ.md

 This document lists the Most Frequently Asked Questions about TiDB.

-## Product
+## About TiDB

-### General
+### TiDB introduction and architecture

 #### What is TiDB?

 TiDB is a distributed SQL database that features in horizontal scalability, high availability and consistent distributed transactions.
 It also enables you to use MySQL’s SQL syntax and protocol to manage and retrieve data.

+#### What is TiDB's architecture?

+The TiDB cluster has three components: the TiDB server, the PD (Placement Driver) server, and the TiKV server.
+For more details, see [TiDB architecture](overview/#tidb-architecture).

 #### Is TiDB based on MySQL?

 No. TiDB supports MySQL syntax and protocol, but it is a new open source database that is developed and maintained by PingCAP, Inc.

-#### What is the difference between TiDB and MySQL Group Replication?
+#### What is the respective responsibility of TiDB, TiKV and PD (Placement Driver)?

-MySQL Group Replication (MGR) is a high available solution based on the standalone MySQL, but it does not solve the scalability problem.
-TiDB is more suitable for distributed scenarios in architecture, and the various decisions in the development process are also based on distributed scenarios.

-#### How do TiDB and TiKV work together?
-What is the relationship between the two?

-TiDB works as the SQL layer and TiKV works as the Key-Value layer.
-TiDB is mainly responsible for parsing SQL, specifying query plan, and generating executor while TiKV is to store the actual data and works as the storage engine.
+- TiDB works as the SQL computing layer, mainly responsible for parsing SQL, specifying query plan, and generating executor.

-TiDB provides TiKV the SQL enablement and turns TiKV into a NewSQL database.
-TiDB and TiKV work together to be as scalable as a NoSQL database while maintains the ACID transactions of a relational database.

-#### What does Placement Driver (PD) do?
+- TiKV works as a distributed Key-Value storage engine, used to store the real data.
+In short, TiKV is the storage engine of TiDB.

-Placement Driver (PD) works as the cluster manager of TiDB.
-It manages the TiKV metadata and makes decisions for data placement and load balancing.
-PD periodically checks replication constraints to balance load and data automatically.
+- PD works as the cluster manager of TiDB, which manages TiKV metadata, allocates timestamps, and makes decisions for data placement and load balancing.

 #### Is it easy to use TiDB?

 Yes, it is.
 When all the required services are started, you can use TiDB as easily as a MySQL server.
 You can replace MySQL with TiDB to power your applications without changing a single line of code in most cases.
 You can also manage TiDB using the popular MySQL management tools.

-#### When to use TiDB?

-TiDB is at your service if your applications require any of the following:

-- Horizontal scalability
-- High availability
-- Strong consistency
-- Support for distributed ACID transactions

-#### When not to use TiDB?

-TiDB is not a good choice if the number of the rows in your database table is less than 100GB and there is no requirement for high availability, strong consistency and cross-datacenter replication.
+#### How is TiDB compatible with MySQL?

+Currently, TiDB supports the majority of MySQL 5.7 syntax, but does not support trigger, stored procedures, user-defined functions, and foreign keys.
+For more details, see [Compatibility with MySQL](sql/mysql-compatibility.md).

+#### How is TiDB highly available?

+TiDB is self-healing.
+All of the three components, TiDB, TiKV and PD, can tolerate failures of some of their instances.
+With its strong consistency guarantee, whether it’s data machine failures or even downtime of an entire data center, your data can be recovered automatically.
+For more information, see [High availability](overview.md#high-availability).

-#### How is TiDB strongly-consistent?
+#### How is TiDB strongly consistent?

 TiDB uses the [Raft consensus algorithm](https://raft.github.io/) to ensure consistency among multiple replicas.
 At the bottom layer, TiDB uses a model of replication log + State Machine to replicate data.
 For the write requests, the data is written to a Leader and the Leader then replicates the command to its Followers in the form of log.
 When the majority of nodes in the cluster receive this log, this log is committed and can be applied into the State Machine.
 TiDB has the latest data even if a minority of the replicas are lost.